-We’ve all been there: our fridge is full of tomatoes collected from our (or a neighbor’s) garden and we don’t know what to do with them!
-Instead of freezing them or making tomato sauce, why not make a creamy tomato soup instead?
+We’ve all been there: our kitchen is full of tomatoes collected from our (or a neighbor’s) garden and we don’t know what to do with them!
+Why not make a creamy roma tomato soup that tastes so fresh?

-This creamy Roma Tomato Soup is made using garden fresh Roma tomatoes!
+This creamy Roma Tomato Soup is made using garden fresh Roma tomatoes (if it’s end of season, make sure to try my roasted green tomato soup too!)!
 So plump and fresh, the pureed tomatoes come alive when blended with onion, garlic, and vegetable broth.
-Finished with a splash of cream, every bite of this fresh tomato soup tastes so luscious.
+Finished with a splash of cream, every bite of this fresh tomato soup you’re going to love!

 The best tomato soup is always homemade with garden fresh tomatoes!
-You can’t go wrong making a big batch for weekday lunches, freezing it for later, or serving for dinner!
+You can’t go wrong making a big batch for dinner, lunch or freezing for meal prep (freezing directions below).
+We love it served with crusty bread for dipping.
 I hope you enjoy it as much as we do!

 What kind of tomatoes are best for tomato soup?